“I’m afraid that X is going to happen.”

 “I’m afraid that I’m not good enough/going to do something to mess it up.”

-If we’re willing to be in and pay attention to reality, plus are willing to listen to ourselves, we can figure out whether we are worrying about something that isn’t happening or hasn’t happened yet, or whether we are actually aware of pertinent facts.
+If we’re willing to be in and pay attention to reality, plus are willing to listen to ourselves, we can figure out whether we’re worrying about something that isn’t happening or hasn’t happened yet, or whether we’re aware of pertinent facts.

-The trouble is that many people operate on fear, veering between being very reactive to it, or paralysed in anxiety, rumination, and indecision.
-When you experience the former, you may have a knee-jerk reaction and make a decision that may not be rooted in the actual situation and the facts presented to you – this may be because you experience uncomfortable emotions, feel afraid, run with it, take the message as a sign to act fast, and bail.
+The trouble is that many people operate on fear.
+They veer between being very reactive to it or paralysed in anxiety, rumination, and indecision.
+When you experience the former, you may have a knee-jerk reaction.
+You make a decision that may not be rooted in the actual situation and the facts presented to you.
+This may be because you experience uncomfortable emotions, feel afraid, run with it, take the message as a sign to act fast. and then bail.
 You’ll be familiar with this if you’ve ever had someone get close to you and then exit like a bat out of hell or sabotage by creating problems.

-When you experience the latter, you spend more time being afraid, thinking about being afraid, thinking about what course of action you should take/imagining that you don’t have any options, and being afraid of making a decision and getting it wrong, than you do responding to the fear and taking action.
+When you experience the latter, you spend more time being afraid and overthinking.
+So you’re thinking about being afraid, thinking about what course of action you should take.
+Or you’re imagining that you don’t have any options and being afraid of making a decision and getting it wrong.
+You spend more time overthinking than you do responding to the fear and taking action.

 What isn’t asked often enough is: Is it fear?
 Or, am I dealing with knowledge?